Split-Community/flag-debt-dashboard/README.md

 # Flag Debt Dashboard

 The Flag Debt Dashboard is a web application that helps you identify and manage stale Split feature flags in your codebase.
-It provides a centralized view of all feature flags in your workspace and environments those that haven't been updated or seen traffic in a while.
+It provides a centralized view of all feature flags in your workspace and environments so you can see those that haven't been updated or seen traffic in a while.

 ## Features